Clear Networks

-Clear Networks is a licensed Australian telecommunications carrier and ISP that provides NBN Fibre, Wireless, NBN Sky Muster Satellite services, and legacy IPSTAR Satellite services.
-Clear Networks is headquartered in Blackburn North, Victoria.
+Clear Networks was a licensed Australian telecommunications carrier and ISP that provided NBN Fibre, Wireless, NBN Sky Muster Satellite services, and legacy IPSTAR Satellite services.
+Clear Networks was headquartered in Blackburn North, Victoria.
+In 2022, Clear Networks was acquired by SkyMesh.
+In 2023, SkyMesh sold the Clear Networks infrastructure to Summit Internet.

 History

 Clear Networks was founded in 2004 in Melbourne, Victoria as a sister company of Day3, via the acquisition of Canberra-based Regional Broadband Services (RBBS).
 In April 2016, Clear Networks commenced selling NBN Sky Muster Satellite services as one of seven initial resellers.